uoregon-libraries/newspaper-curation-app/hugo/content/setup/server-setup.md

 1. Make sure you understand the [Services](/setup/services) documentation and can get the stack up and running
-1. Somebody symlinks or otherwise sets up the sftp folder root so that each title has its own location directly off said root.  e.g., `/mnt/news/sftp/foo` should contain one title's issues, and `/mnt/news/sftp/bar` should contain a different title's issues.
+1. Somebody mounts, symlinks, or otherwise sets up the sftp folder root so that each title has its own location directly off said root.  e.g., `/mnt/news/sftp/foo` should contain one title's issues, and `/mnt/news/sftp/bar` should contain a different title's issues.
+   - This is most easily handled using SFTPGo and setting `SFTPGO_DATA_PROVIDER__USERS_BASE_DIR` in your `sftpgo.env` to a location that NCA can reach.
+When NCA tells SFTPGo to provision titles, they get a subdirectory within the specified base directory.
 1. Somebody sets up the full swath of folders, mounting to network storage as it makes sense.
    - `PDF_UPLOAD_PATH` (`/mnt/news/sftp`): One subfolder should exist per title